Sandžak: Ottoman rule

+The Serbian Despotate was invaded by the Ottoman Empire in 1455.
+Apart from the effect of a lengthy period under Ottoman domination, many of the subject populations were periodically and forcefully converted to Islam as a result of a deliberate move by the Ottoman Turks as part of a policy of ensuring the loyalty of the population against a potential Venetian invasion.
+However, Islam was spread by force in the areas under the control of the Ottoman sultan through the devşirme system of child levy enslavement, by which indigenous European Christian boys from the Balkans (predominantly Albanians, Bulgarians, Croats, Greeks, Romanians, Serbs, and Ukrainians) were taken, levied, subjected to forced circumcision and forced conversion to Islam, and incorporated into the Ottoman army, and jizya taxes.

-The Serbian Despotate was conquered by the Ottoman Empire in 1455.
-During the Ottoman era, many inhabitants converted to Islam.
-The conversions were caused by number of factors, mainly economic as Muslims paid lower taxes.
-The Muslims were also privileged compared to Christians, who were unable to work in the administration or testify in court against Muslims.
-The second factor that contributed to the Islamisation were migrations.
-A large demographic shift occurred after the Great Turkish War.
-The Turks drove the mostly Slavic-speaking Christian Orthodox population northwards, while Muslims were driven to the Ottoman territory.
-The land abandoned by the Serbs was settled by populations from neighbouring areas who either were or became Muslim in Sandžak.
-Large migrations occurred throughout the 18th and 19th century.
-The third factor of Islamisation was the geographical location of Sandžak, which allowed it to become a trade centre, facilitating conversions amongst merchants.
+The Islamization of Sandžak was otherwise caused by a number of factors, mainly economic, as Muslims didn't pay the devşirme tributes and jizya taxes.
+The Muslims were also privileged compared to Christians, who were unable to work in the administration or testify in court against Muslims, as they were treated as dhimmi.
+The second factor that contributed to the Islamization were migrations; a large demographic shift occurred after the Great Turkish War (1683–1699).
+Part of the Slavic-speaking Orthodox Christian population was expelled northwards, while other Christians and Muslims were driven to the Ottoman territory.
+The land abandoned by the Eastern Orthodox Serbs was settled by populations from neighbouring areas who either were or became Muslim in Sandžak.
+Large migrations occurred throughout the 18th and 19th centuries.
+The third factor of Islamization was the geographical location of Sandžak, which allowed it to become a trade centre, facilitating conversions amongst merchants.
 The tribal migrations to Sandžak had contributed a large role to its history and identity along with culture.

 The second half of the 19th century was very important in terms of shaping the current ethnic and political situation in Sandžak.
 Austria-Hungary supported Sandžak's separation from the Ottoman Empire, or at least its autonomy within it.
-The reason was to prevent Serbia and Montenegro from unifying, and allow Austria-Hungary's further expansion to the Balkans.
-Per these plans, Sandžak was seen as part of Bosnia and Herzegovina, while its Muslim population played a significant role giving Austrian-Hungarians a pretext of protecting the Muslim minority from the Christian Orthodox Serbs.
+The reason was to prevent the kingdoms of Montenegro and Serbia from unifying, and allow Austria-Hungary's further expansion into the Balkans.
+Per these plans, Sandžak was seen as part of the Condominium of Bosnia and Herzegovina, while its Muslim population played a significant role, giving Austrian-Hungarians a pretext of protecting the Muslim minority from the Eastern Orthodox Serbs.

-Administratively, it was part of the Sanjak of Bosnia until 1790, when it become a separated Sanjak of Novi Pazar.
+Sandžak was an administrative part of the Sanjak of Bosnia until 1790, when it become a separated Sanjak of Novi Pazar.
 However, in 1867, it become a part of the Bosnia Vilayet that consisted of seven sanjaks, including the Sanjak of Novi Pazar.
 This led to Sandžak Muslims identifying themselves with other Slavic Muslims in Bosnia.

-A mixture of Slavic and Albanian speakers made up the Muslim population of Sandžak at the end of the nineteenth century.
-Albanian speakers gradually migrated or were relocated to Kosovo and Macedonia, leaving a primarily Slavic-speaking population in the rest of the region (except in a southeastern corner of Sandžak that ended up as a part of Kosovo).
+Albanian speakers gradually migrated or were relocated to the Ottoman provinces of Kosovo and North Macedonia, leaving a primarily Slavic-speaking population in the rest of the region (except in a southeastern corner of Sandžak that ended up as a part of Kosovo).